 Good.
 He’d said ‘our findings’, which at least meant he took ownership.
-Then again, that might make him all the angrier if the report rustled too many feathers.
+Then again, that might make him all the angrier if the report annoyed too many people.

 “Thank you, Serjo Sloan,” she said.
-“I’m here to give you the unvarnished history of the Hlaalu Council Manor and of High Town.
+“I’m here to give everyone the unvarnished history of the Hlaalu Council Manor, and of High Town.
 And unvarnished means it has all the ugly details that people don’t want you to know.”

 A few students perked up at that.
-They didn’t care about history, but they loved scandal.
+They cared nothing for history, but they loved scandal.
 Ondryn frowned but took no other action.

 “It turns out that Balmora’s actually a lot older than the boomtown we see around us.
-For centuries, Dunmer lived where High Town is today, in much humbler homes where they raised families, tended kwama hives, and fished the Odai.”
+For centuries, Dunmer lived where High Town is today, in much humbler homes where they raised families, tended egg mines, and fished the Odai.”

 “The development of modern High Town certainly was an exciting process,” Ondryn interjected, looking nervously out onto the class.